endogen interface header

 ENDOGEN is a modular lowercase synthesis environment built around microsound, drift, feedback, and near-silence.
 It includes two generative oscillators and ten additional oscillators with direct frequency control, all of which can be individually tuned and operate within constrained pitch structures, featuring octave scale shifting and continuous frequency control.

 Beyond this, ENDOGEN includes 14 complex modal synthesis modules modeled after vactrol-like dynamics and the frequency responses of tapes, cabinets, and amplifiers.
 These modules do not aim for faithful emulation, but for behavioral resemblance: slow energy transfer, asymmetric decay, spectral bending, and subtle saturation.
-The result is a synthesis layer with a distinctly organic, quasi-analog character, capable of producing textures that feel physically grounded, unstable, and alive—especially at very low amplitudes, where timbral nuance becomes the primary musical material.

 Designed for Listening, Performance and Recordings